platu/libsensehat-cpp/docs/pwm.md

 ## Shell export versus library function

-At the very first run it is advised to the `export` job manually as it takes "some time" to load the chip configuration within the `/sys/class/pwm/pwmchip0` tree.
+At the very first run it is advised to do the `export` job manually as it takes "some time" to load the chip configuration within the `/sys/class/pwm/pwmchip0` tree.